IABTechLab/uid2docs/docs/guides/dsp-guide.md

 ## FAQs

-For a list of frequently asked questions for DSPs, see [FAQs for Demand-Side Platforms (DSPs)](../getting-started/gs-faqs.md#faqs-for-demand-side-platforms-dsps).
+For a list of frequently asked questions for DSPs, see [FAQs for DSPs](../getting-started/gs-faqs.md#faqs-for-dsps).